Tim Gocklin, Oboe

 Kari Landry is a Backun Artist and has performed alongside leading chamber artists.
 As the Marketing and Development Manager of Akropolis’ 501(c)(3) nonprofit, Kari is committed to increasing access to classical music within communities and educating the next generation of musicians to ensure that a vibrant culture of art persists in our society.

 Kari is also currently the Marketing & Programs Manager at the Ann Arbor Summer Festival, an exhilarating celebration of performing arts, outdoor entertainment, and community spirit.
-Offering 170 + concerts and events to discover with 80,000+ attendees annually, A2SF showcases the best in music, dance, comedy, film, circus and street arts, and family entertainment.
 Going on her sixth season with the festival, Kari’s responsibilities range from digital media & web management, digital & print marketing, program booking, graphic content creation, and nightly event management.

 Kari received a Michigan EMMY for best historical documentary for her work on “A Space for Music, A Seat for Everyone,” showcasing 100 Years of University Musical Society Performances in Hill Auditorium.
 Kari also teachers a yearly mini-course at the University of Michigan titled, “The Business of Chamber Music.”

 Kari received her bachelor’s and master’s degrees in clarinet performance from the University of Michigan, studying with Cleveland Orchestra clarinetist Dan Gilbert.
 Kari was the E-flat Clarinetist in the University of Michigan Symphony Band’s 2011 tour to China, which released a recording of premiere band works by the composers Kristin Kuster, Bright Sheng and Michael Daugherty under the Block M record label.
 Kari has also spent two of her college summers at the Aspen Music Festival.
-As an avid clarinet teacher in southeast Michigan, Kari owes all of her musical success to her instructors.
+Kari owes all of her musical success to her instructors.
 Her clarinet teachers have included Dan Gilbert, Chad Burrow, Ted Oien and Suzy Dennis-Bratton.

 Matt Landry, Saxophone